interactitsoftware/incta/README.md

 # aarts-core
-Aws artifacts(aarts) is a tiny tool for getting your existing domain logic to serverless / lambda / dynamodb
+Aws artifacts(aarts) is a tiny tool for getting your existing domain logic to serverless / lambda / dynamodb It is modularized into three npm packages, so clien applications may focus only on domain logic.
+Please refer to the example-app

 ## Final goal
 Implementing a simple interface will allow you to run your code in a aws lambda container,using the infinite-scaling dynamodb, as persistent storage.